flash62au/EngineDriver_Home/docs/operation/interface.rst

    :align: right
    :scale: 50%

-The Action Bar appears at the top of all screen.
+The Action Bar appears at the top of all screens.
 It will show different information and different buttons depending on a\) the particular screen and b\) preferences you have set.

 The Action Bar can display: